cfpb/cfpb.github.io/jobs/graphic-design/index.md

 ## Ready for the challenge?

 We are currently soliciting interest prior to a full posting.
-To be notified when a posting is open for applications, or to request more information, email us at jobs@cfpb.gov.
+To be notified when a posting is open for applications, or to request more information, email us at <a href="mailto:jobs@cfpb.gov?subject=Graphic%20Designer">jobs@cfpb.gov</a>.
 Type “Graphic Designer” in the subject line.

 To learn more, visit us at <a href="http://www.consumerfinance.gov/jobs">consumerfinance.gov/jobs</a>.